 What happened?
 You’ve been driving that nice little used car you bought a couple of years ago, and now you’ve “gone and done it”.
 Meaning; you went to your “ever so friendly” car dealer the other day and found the brand new 2011 AxleTwister Super 88 of your dreams, and the salesman there made you a deal you just couldn’t resist.

-Now “whadda ya do?”
+Now “what do you do?”
 In today’s computerized world, it is usually fairly simple and straightforward, but there are some helpful things you need to be aware of.
-Also that is one of the benefits of your state’s car registration office.
+Also, that is one of the benefits of your state’s car registration office.
 They will see to it that the transfer occurs correctly and legally.

-You can go to your state’s car registration website and they usually have a form you can print and fill out.
-Florida’s Bill of Sale is also called a “Notice of Sale”.
+You can go to your state’s car registration website, and they usually have a form you can print and fill out.
+Florida’s Bill of Sale is called a “Notice of Sale”.

 The information you will need for the Bill of Sale form is also the same as what is on the title.
-This is a good time to verify the vehicle id number by looking at it through the windshield on your car.
+This is a good time to verify the vehicle id number by looking at it through your car’s windshield.
 You will need the mileage too.
 Here is what a typical Bill of Sale form contains:

-- The year, make, model, body style, color of the vehicle
+- The year, make, model, body style, and color of the vehicle

 - The Certificate of Title number